studio1902/statamic-peak-docs/docs/getting-started/addons.md

 php artisan vendor:publish --tag="statamic-peak-browser-appearance-views"
 ```

+> Note: When using the Eloquent Driver make sure you store blueprints and fieldsets as files and not in the database.

 ## Commands
 The Commands addon contains the various [Peak CLI commands](/getting-started/commands.html) that help speed up development.
 Make sure to read up on them before starting your project.

 Run the following commands to publish the addons stubs.

 ```bash
 php artisan vendor:publish --tag="statamic-peak-commands-stubs"
 ```